LJT-512/ClarityCall/README.md

 Welcome to ClarityCall, an innovative video conferencing platform designed to revolutionize your virtual communication experience.
 With ClarityCall, you can enjoy seamless real-time video and audio interactions, integrated with AI-powered features such as live translation and gesture recognition.
 Dive into our platform to connect, collaborate, and interact more effectively, whether for business meetings, educational sessions, or casual catch-ups.
 Embrace the future of video conferencing with ClarityCall!

+## How to use?

+1. Log in with test account
+2.

 ## Features

 ### Real-Time Video and Audio Streaming